TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/timx_timer_mode_pwm_center_stop/README.md

 PA12 is configured at a 75% duty cycle.
 PA13 is configured at a 50% duty cycle.
 Monitor the PWM signals on PA12 and PA13.

-## Important Note
-Early experimental samples have a known issue where the user is unable to reconnect their debugger connection after the device has gone into STOP or STANDBY mode.
-Please review advisory DEBUGSS_02 to see the steps to regain the ability to connect the device to the debugger.
-This information is located in the "MSPM0G and MSPM0L Families: Functional Differences With Early Samples" document.